 Student and student groups may request a sanctioning hearing when students accept responsibility for the violations at the conduct meeting but disagree with the proposed sanctions.
 The Office of Student Conduct will assign this to a new Administrative Hearing Officer or a Board.
+In group cases, the office may include the national, University, or group administration in the proceeding.
 At the sanctioning hearing, the responsibility for the violations will be accepted as agreed upon during the informal conduct meeting and the sanction recommendations will be shared.
 This process provides the student with an opportunity to present their case for an alternate sanction outcome.
 The Hearing Officer or Board has the authority to remove, add, or amend the originally proposed sanction(s) or accept the recommended sanctions and conditions proposed at the original conduct meeting.